-- 86% of executives say they are aware of instances where AI has resulted in ethical issues - 47% of consumers say they have experienced the impact of an ethical issue - 77% of executives are uncertain about the ethics and the transparency of their AI systems.
+- 86% of executives say they are aware of instances where AI has resulted in ethical issues - 47% of consumers say they have experienced the impact of an ethical issue.

 In the last 2-3 years, have the below issues resulting from the use and implementation of AI systems, been brought to your attention? (percentage of executives, by country)